rob-myers/rob-myers.github.io/docs/plan.md

 Adding quotes permits space e.g. `scene.children.map'(x => x.name)'`

 ### Done

+- How are Stage/Terminal/Code laid out on a page?
+  - ✅ disable stage on scroll out of view
+  - ✅ can choose if persist `Stage`
+  - ✅ store stage data under different keys
+  - ✅ (convention) each `Stage` has different `stageKey`
+  - ✅ (convention) each `Terminal` has different `sessionKey`

 - ✅ show stage using react-reverse-portal
 - ✅ remove react-reverse-portal,